VictorShurapov/VictorShurapov/README.md

 I'm a Software Engineer with 10+ years of practice in iOS development ✨

 WWDC Enthusiast.
 Stack Overflow contributor.
 CocoaHeads and hackathon attendee.
 Continuously working on enhancing my expertise in SwiftUI.
-Looking for a good, friendly team to gain new experience in challenging projects.
+Vibecoding collective Kyiv 2026

 - 🏄‍♂️ Focus on: Codex.
 Architecting complex iOS systems and interfaces with AI-assisted development.
 - ⚡️ Fun fact: I've been using Swift programming language since its first version! :)